Grasses and Sedges Identification and Sampling

 - Demonstrate field plant sampling techniques

-A workshop itinerary will be available soon.
+A tentative workshop itinerary is available at GraminoidIDWorkshop2019_agenda.pdf.

 This workshop is preapproved from WI-DNR Cooperating Foresters for 5.0 CEHs each day; a total of 10.0 CEHs.